MS, LAT, ATC, PES, CES

 MS, LAT, ATC

-Sutton begins his 6th year with Transylvania in the 2021-2022 school year.
-The Lima, OH native brings over 15 years experience in the Athletic Training field with prior stops at the high school, collegiate, and professional levels.
+A native of Lima, OH, Sutton brings over 15 years experience in the Athletic Training field with prior stops at the high school, collegiate, and professional levels.
 Sutton was the Head Athletic Trainer at nearby Paul Laurence Dunbar for the 2015-2016 academic year as well as the Head Athletic Trainer at Westerville Central High School in Westerville, OH from 2008-2015.
 While at Westerville Central, he was awarded the GEM (Great Educator Mentor) Award in and The Ohio State University Preceptor of the Year Award for Athletic Training in 2015.

 From 2006-2008, Sutton was based in Stillwater, Oklahoma where he obtained his master's degree from Oklahoma State University.
 While a graduate student, Sutton also served as the primary Athletic Trainer for the Cowboys baseball team.